Latest news:

 Selina Eyles – Parent Governor

-I have two young children, my daughter is in year 4 and my little boy is 3.
+I have two young children, my daughter is in year 6 and my son is in year 1.
 I love living in Brabourne, and I’m proud to be part of the community.
 I volunteer with the local Brownie unit, this time has really shown me the importance of inspiring and challenging children to be their best.

 I have a degree in Business and come from a Financial Services background, with numerous years of leadership and operations management experience.
 These roles have involved managing teams, performance, recruitment, process efficiencies, budgets, quality assurance, customer care and complaints.